Experiential Learning at Wellesley

 On-campus student employment, managed by Wellesley Human Resources, is an opportunity to develop career readiness and grow professionally.
 Student jobs are eligible to receive Experiential Learning Unit only in cases where students can articulate how the experience (1) informed their career goals, (2) helped them to build new skills, and (3) supported them in developing an understanding of their strengths/values.

 Students can search for student employment opportunities in Workday.
-Approved part-time employment during the academic year (50–150 hours) is eligible for 1 unit per semester.
-Approved full-time summer employment (151–300+ hours) is eligible for 2 units.
+Approved employment opportunities are eligible for 1 or 2 units, depending on the hours worked.

 Service and Civic Engagement

-The Civic Engagement program at Wellesley explores the role of social justice, community engagement, and leadership across all majors and career fields.
-During the fall and spring semesters, we offer a wide range of opportunities for sustained, collaborative, reflective, and meaningful ways to engage that enrich and support a liberal arts education while partnering with fellow students, communities, and organizations.
+Civic engagement supports students in exploring the role of social justice, community engagement, and leadership across all majors and career fields.
+During the fall and spring semesters, there are a wide range of opportunities for sustained, collaborative, reflective, and meaningful ways to engage that enrich and support a liberal arts education while partnering with fellow students, communities, and organizations.

-• Service Journey Spring Break Trips (1 unit, participation or peer leader)
+• Service Journey Spring Break Trips (1 unit, participant or peer leader)

 • Civic Action Lab Team Leader (1 unit)